 Maybe it’s not a book for you – maybe it’s a TV show, a movie, or an ideal you’ve been clinging to since childhood.
 Some dream world or idyllic life that briefly brings pleasure to your soul, but in the end brings bitterness.

-Covetousness and discontentment arise when we’re not rightfully satisfied in God, the Most High, the Eternal One, the Savior of our souls.
+Covetousness and discontentment arise when we’ve lost sight of Jesus, the Most High, the Eternal One, the Savior of our souls.

-As I share in my upcoming anxiety Bible study, what we fill our minds with – whether darkness or light, earthly or heavenly – can determine the battle in this area, and whether we see His victory (Matthew 6:22-23).
+As I share in my Bible study for anxiety, what we fill our minds with – whether darkness or light, earthly or heavenly – can determine the battle in this area, and whether we see His victory.
+(Matthew 6:22-23)

 “Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world.
 The world is passing away, and also its lusts; but the one who does the will of God lives forever.”
 1 John 2:15-17